California groundbreaking set for largest wildlife crossing | WTOP News

 The bridge will give big cats, coyotes, deer, lizards, snakes and other creatures a safe route to open space in the Santa Monica Mountains and better access to food and potential mates, said the wildlife federation’s Beth Pratt.

+She helped organize the project along with other conservationists and state transportation officials.

-Pratt said the bridge will be the first of its kind at a roadkill hotspot near a major metropolis and the largest in the world, stretching 200 feet (61 meters) above 10 highway lanes and a feeder road just 35 miles (56 kilometers) northwest of downtown LA.
+Pratt said the bridge will be the first of its kind near a major metropolis and the largest in the world, stretching 200 feet (61 meters) above 10 highway lanes and a feeder road just 35 miles (56 kilometers) northwest of downtown LA.

 Construction will take place mostly at night and won’t require any lengthy shutdowns of the 101 freeway, officials have said.
 It’s slated to be completed by early 2025.